 While the limitations remain, there are no shortage of possibilities in this category: Fox, Wolf, Willow, Leaf, and plenty of botanical names, or even pan-botanical choices work.

 This might feel unsatisfying, and yet, it is consistent with how some Native Americans have assimilated into mainstream culture.
 Saint Kateri Tekawitha almost certainly had another name in her native Mohawk language, but we know her by the Mohawk form of Catherine.

 It’s also consistent with how many of us choose to honor European heritage.
-There are kids who are one-quarter Irish answering to kelly green choices like Maeve and Ronan, but it is just as common to choose Liam instead of William, Caitlin instead of Catherine.
+There are kids who are one-quarter Irish answering to choices like Maeve and Ronan.
+It’s just as common to choose Liam instead of William, Caitlin instead of Catherine.